Glossary of AV Terminology

 Host (1)

 A web host is a service that provides servers on which individuals and organizations can place material in order that it can be accessed from a website.
-Videos at Discovery Commons, for example, are hosted with the media hosting company Panopto.
+Videos at MedIT, for example, are hosted with the media hosting company Panopto.
 A link to the video (url) is provided, and that link gets posted on a website, and when a user clicks the link, the video streams and can be viewed.

 Host (2)